RayVentura/ShortGPT/README.md

 Keep up with the latest happenings, announcements, and insights about Short-GPT by checking out our Twitter accounts.
 Spark a conversation with our developer and the AI's own account for fascinating dialogues, latest news about the project, and more.

 - **Developer**: Stay updated [@RayVentura](https://twitter.com/RayVentura).
-Deep-dive into behind-the-scenes, project news, and related topics from the brain behind ShortGPT.
+Deep-dive into behind-the-scenes, project news, and related topics from the person behind ShortGPT.

 We're eager to interact with you and listen to your feedback, concepts, and experiences with Auto-GPT.
 Come on board on Twitter and let's navigate the future of AI as a team! 💡🤖